msc94/coding_assistant/src/coding_assistant/default_instructions.md

 - Call multiple tools in one step where appropriate, to parallelize their execution.
 - Do not call `ask_client` together with other tools.
+- Ask one question per `ask_client` call.
+If you have multiple questions, ask them in separate calls.

 ## Repository